 School Nurses and Physicians

 Your child’s health is our priority.
 Office of School Health nurses and physicians are dedicated to improving the health of New York City students.
-Here are some of the health programs your child may be able to benefit from:
+Click below to read the services each can offer your child:

 Ninety percent of all New York City public schools have school nurses.
 Our school nurses are actively involved in school health programs.
 School nurses:

 - schedule students for physician assessments if needed.

 - give prescribed medicine to students with a medication administration form (MAF) on file.